LukasZahradnik/PyNeuraLogic/docs/custom_model.rst

 Queries
 *******

-Queries are a set of valued ground atoms (facts) that determine our model's individual outputs and its labeling.
+Queries are a set of valued ground atoms (facts) that determine what outputs of the defined template are.

-TODO: Expand
+We might, for example, want to learn the output of the :code:`Relation.h` for the entity with index :code:`1` to be :code:`0` and then for the entity with index :code:`2` to be :code:`1`, which might be expressed like this:

 .. code-block:: Python